Best Video Doorbells 2026: Ring vs Google Nest

 📑 Table of Contents

-That's the power of a video doorbell.
+Here's the deal: that's the power of a video doorbell.
 It's not just about seeing who's at the door anymore.
 It's a security camera, a package monitor, a two-way intercom, and a smart home controller — all in a device the size of a candy bar.
-In 2026, video doorbells have become so smart that they can tell the difference between a person, a package, an animal, and a car.

 But security is just one benefit.
 Here's what a modern video doorbell does in 2026: